hermitex/movers-client/README.md

 # Movers
+Moove.com is an web app that simplifies the logistics of moving out.
+Users are able to login and indicate the details for when and where to be moved to, get the price and Book a move, And he/she will be able to track and communicate with the mover in time..

 ![Moover.com-home](src/assets/documentation/mooover-home.png)
   - Clone the repo at [](movers)
   - Open the project folder in your favorite text editor (VSCode recommend)